marcomuraro4/OBLIVION-BlackHole/README.md

 ## Interactive Black Hole Visualization and Artistic Sonorization

 Oblivion is a an interactive artistic installation which simulates the visual appearance of a black hole.
 The simulation parameters can be controlled through a dedicated web application and the visual scene is enriched by a soundscape modulated by these parameters.
+The user can navigate inside the scene by moving a spaceship with the aid of a controller (or simply with mouse and keyboard).

 ## How to install